-(8) Primarily consumed.
+(8)Primarily consumed.
 For purposes of paragraph (c)(2)(iv) of this section, primarily consumed means greater than 50 percent of actual or reasonably estimated consumption.

-(9) General public.
+(9)General public.
 For purposes of paragraph (c)(2)(iv) of this section, the general public includes, but is not limited to, customers, clients, and visitors.
-The general public does not include employees, partners or independent contractors of the taxpayer.
-Also, an exclusive list of guests is not the general public.
+The general public does not include employees, partners, 2-percent shareholders of S corporations (as defined in section 1372(b)), or independent contractors of the taxpayer.
+Also, the guests on an exclusive list of guests are not the general public.

-(c) Exceptions.
+(c)Exceptions.

-(1) In general.
+(1)In general.
 The limitations on the deduction of food or beverage expenses in paragraph (a) of this section do not apply to any expense described in paragraph (c)(2) of this section.
-These expenses are deductible to the extent allowable under chapter 1 of the Code.
+These expenses are deductible to the extent allowable under chapter 1 of the Code (chapter 1).